-The first time glass was used for windows, that is to close openings in a building and still permit light to enter, wasn’t until the Romans era.
-Then it was poured into molds making thin tiles, which were then embedded in a wooden or stone frames.
+The first time glass was used for windows, that is to close openings in a building and still permit light to enter, was not until the Romans era.
+Then it was poured into moulds making thin tiles, which were then embedded in a wooden or stone frames.

 The birth of the stained glass

 From the V century onwards, (the Basilica of Maccabees, in Lyon), stained glass began to take on a narrative function for religious scriptures, bringing their message to a mostly illiterate population.

 Stained Glass through the Middle Ages

-This technique continued to be developed up until the XIII Century AD, when stained glass began to show its great capacity for expression.
+This technique continued to be developed up until the XIII Century AD, at which point stained glass began to show its great capacity for expression.
 The first examples of stained glass we have were thanks to the work of archaeologists.
 The head of Christ was found in the 1930s, in the Lorsch Abby and dates from the the IX Century.

-At this time the windows have a totally narrative function and are composed of a multitude of individual images that tell the life of Christ, or a story from the scriptures and they are surrounded by a decorative frame.
+At this time the windows had a totally narrative function and were composed of a multitude of individual images that told of the life of Christ, or a story from the scriptures and they were surrounded by a decorative frame.
 This model would last for more than a century.